Toni Preckwinkle: First term

 Fiscal issues that Preckwinkle inherited included an overgrown county payroll and a county government pension crisis.
 Preckwinkle's first three budgets each passed with no more than a single opposing vote.
 Preckwinkle championed a 1% decrease to the county's sales tax that was passed by the county board.
 Cook County had had what was, at the time, the highest sales tax rate of any county in the United States.

-On September 7, 2011, the county board voted (aligned with Preckwinkle's position) to pass an ordinance that would have the county disregard a request by the federal government request that the county jails detain suspects for an additional two days if there were questions about their immigration status in order to allow time to verify their immigration status.
+On September 7, 2011, the county board voted (aligned with Preckwinkle's position) to pass an ordinance that would have the county disregard a request by the federal government that the county jails detain suspects for an additional two days if there were questions about their immigration status in order to allow time to verify their immigration status.
 Preckwinkle's position had been that she would be unwilling to heed this request unless the federal government would reimburse the county for the expenses it incurred from such extended detentions, and the federal government had refused to compensate the county.
 Preckwinkle faced criticism for proclaiming that the ordinance to ignore the federal governments' request would actually enhance public safety.
 Four Republican members of the United States Senate's Committee on the Judiciary wrote a letter to Janet Napolitano, the secretary of homeland security, decrying the county ordinance as a "serious threat to public safety".
 This generated national news coverage of the ordinance.

 In August 2012, Dr. Nancy Jones, former head of the Cook County Morgue, referred to Preckwinkle as "evil" in criticizing her handling of the management and budgeting of the Morgue.
 Jones alleged that bodies had piled up and conditions were filthy.
 Also in August 2012, Preckwinkle defended Chicago's action to decriminalize possession of small amounts of cannabis by allowing police to write tickets.
 She asserted that drug laws had unfairly resulted in more minorities being incarcerated for minor offenses.
-She later apologized for an inflammatory remark about President Ronald Reagan on this topic.